1dv031/syllabus/lectures/part_2/03_Server-from-hardware-to-software/slides.md

     * Actual execution of the instructions
     * Intermediate results are temporarily transferred back to the primary storage
   * Control Unit<!-- {_class="fragment"} -->
-    * How the input device knows that it's time to feed data into the storage unit?
+    * How dose the input device knows that it's time to feed data into the storage unit?
     * How does the ALU know what should be done with the data once it is received?
-    * Way is it only the final results that are sent to the output devices and not the intermediate results?
+    * Why is it only the final results that are sent to the output devices and not the intermediate results?

 <!-- {_style="font-size:100%"} -->